• Hawaii Convention Center

 Computer Science

 This track will focus on computer science and computational thinking for all levels of teaching.
-Presentation topics may include (but are not limited to) classroom practices, cross-curricular integration, physical computing, robotics, cybersecurity, and emerging areas such as artificial intelligence and data science.
+Presentation topics may include (but are not limited to) classroom practices, cross-curricular integration, physical computing, robotics, cybersecurity, and emerging areas such as artificial intelligence (AI), data science, and Esports.
 Alignment to the Computer Science Teachers Association (CSTA) professional development standards for K-12 computing is encouraged.

 Diversity, Equity, Inclusion and Belonging (DEIB)